RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

 Bode Analyzer
 =============

-Bode Analyzer can be used from console.
+The Bode Analyzer can be used from the console.

 .. note::